domeengine/dome/docs/plugins/index.md

 ```
 Register the `allocate` and `finalize` methods for `className` in `moduleName`, so that instances of the foreign class can be allocated, and optionally finalized.
 The `finalize` method is your final chance to deal with the userdata attached to your foreign class.
 You won't have VM access inside this method.
+DOME creates a copy of the `className`, so you are able to free the pointer if necessary.

 Returns `DOME_RESULT_SUCCESS` if the class is registered and `DOME_RESULT_FAILURE` otherwise.
 Failure will occur if `allocate` method is provided.
 The `finalize` argument can optionally be `NULL`.